NewKrok/Level-Up/README.md

 ## TODO - Day and Night settings
 - Possibility to set the exact duration of a day like 1 day is 5 mins
-- Add ambient color which multiply the current color with the selected one
 - Undo / Redo functionality

 ## TODO - Region editor